lsst-sims/opsim4_tools/README.rst

 OpSim version 4 Tools
 =====================

-A home for tools related to version for of the Operations Simulator.
+A home for tools related to version 4 of the Operations Simulator.